Knowledge Hub

 Restrictive covenants

-Restrictive covenants stop a seller from competing with the buyer after the sale.
-They may include wording that prevents the buyer from operating in the same sector or geographical area, or stop the seller from approaching the buyer’s employees, customers or suppliers to do business with them.
+For example, they may prevent the seller from operating in the same sector or geographical area, or stop them from approaching the buyer’s employees, customers or suppliers.

 Some restrictive covenants are implied by law, for example, to prevent the seller from using the company’s trade secrets or pretending to be acting on behalf of the company, post-sale.
 However, these are limited in scope, so the advice of a professional is essential.